How to Schedule VMware Snapshot via vSphere Scheduled Task

 - Schedule VMware snapshot to save your effort

-What is scheduled VMware snapshot
+- Other concerns about scheduled VMware snapshot

-How to schedule snapshot in VMware
+How to schedule VMware snapshot (step-by-step)

 2. Select Monitor > Tasks & Events > Scheduled Tasks > Schedule a New Task.

 3. From the Schedule New Task drop-down list, select Take Snapshot...

 4. In the Edit Setting page, type a name and add a description for the task.